Naveen-nm27/IT1214_Practicals/#6/S06/#6_Practicles.md

 ## 2.Theory/Concepts

--A constructor in oop is a special type of method that gets called an object created(instantiated)
+**A constructor in oop is a special type of method that gets called an object created(instantiated)**

 ### Features and Workings of a Constructor